 Nearly all fatal bicycle accidents involve collisions with large vehicles.
 Cyclists who have been injured due to a driver’s negligence have a legal right to seek compensation.
 Compensation includes money for permanent injuries, disfigurements such as scars, past and future medical bills, lost income, property damage, loss of savings, and much more.
 There is no cap or limit on the amount an injured person can sue for but most of the time, injuries fall within a defendant’s insurance policy coverage.

 Experienced lawyers know that most of the time insurance companies and the police are biased against bike riders.
-Experienced lawyers that have handled many bicycle injury cases understand that most of the time the bike rider was Our bicycle accident attorneys stand up for cyclists injured by careless and negligent motorists in New Jersey and New York.
+The bicycle accident attorneys at Davis, Saperstein & Salomon, P.C. stand up for cyclists injured by careless and negligent motorists in New Jersey and New York.
 We will pursue full compensation generally in one lump sum from the at-fault motorist’s insurance company to help you recover from the physical injuries and lost income caused by your bicycle accident.

 There are important deadlines and time traps that can ruin a perfectly good case that you need to know.
 If you were injured in a bicycle car collision caused by a motorist, or a family member was killed in a bike accident, it is highly recommended that you immediately contact our experienced bicycle accident attorneys for assistance.
 We will review the details of your injury and explain your legal options.
 Call, Zoom, Facetime or Skype us at Davis, Saperstein & Salomon, P.C. for a free initial no obligation consultation about your bicycle accident injuries.